Orbifold/knwl/README.md

 Use VSCode Interactive Python for best experience but you can also run this script directly.
 See https://code.visualstudio.com/docs/python/jupyter-support-py for more details.

+## Model Evaluation and Benchmarks

+In the `benchmarks` directory, you can find evaluation scripts and benchmark datasets to assess Knwl's performance across different graph RAG strategies and configurations.
+These benchmarks help in understanding the effectiveness of various retrieval methods and the overall system efficiency.
+Main insights include:

+- bigger models take longer to ingest data and do not perform better
+- reasoning models do not improved graph extraction quality.